cloudstax/firecamp/README.md

 * **Manage the stateful service data easily.**
 * **Move from one cloud to another freely.**

 The OpenManage platform is one step towards the free Serverless Cloud.
 The customer could easily run any service with no management overhead on any Cloud.
-Currently the platform has built-in integrations for MongoDB and PostgreSQL.
-MySQL and Cassandra are coming soon.
+Currently the platform has built-in integrations for MongoDB, PostgreSQL and Cassandra.
+MySQL is coming soon.
 More services will be integrated in the future.

 ## Key Features